 For more information on the University's Ethics & Governance Review System, visit the Research Office website pages for Ethics and Governance

-The committee membership includes academic representatives from across the range of academic disciplines in the faculty, research students, a representative from the Research Office and a 'lay member' (a professional member of the public from outside the university).
+The committee membership includes academic representatives from across the range of academic disciplines in the college, research students, a representative from the Research Office and a 'lay member' (a professional member of the public from outside the university).

 In reviewing proposals, members normally come to one of four decisions: